priyavb12/sqlalchemy-challenge/README.md

 ## challenge 10

 *Three* new **tools** :
- - SQLite,
+ - SQLite
- - SQLAlchemy, and
+ - SQLAlchemy and
  - Flask.

  ***